 The first thing you need to know about cyberstalking is that you cannot be prosecuted for it unless it causes physical or emotional harm to you or your children.
 The law only covers electronic communication, which includes texts, emails, social media posts, and instant messages.

-If you have evidence that shows someone has committed cyberstalking against you, you can report the crime to the FBI’s Cyber Tip Line.
+If you have evidence that someone has committed cyberstalking against you, you can report the crime to the FBI’s Cyber Tip Line.
 They will forward your information to the appropriate law enforcement agency.

 This is a topic that I’m sure will be around for a long time.
 And that’s because it’s extremely important to everyone.

-Websites are a great tool for communicating with other people, and a lot of them are just plain old fun.
-But, there are some people out there who want to use them to harass you, steal your identity, or otherwise harm you.
+Websites are a great tool for communicating with others, and many are just plain old fun.
+But some people want to use them to harass you, steal your identity, or otherwise harm you.Federal Cyberstalking Laws

-Q: Is cyber stalking illegal?
+Q: Is cyberstalking illegal?

 A: No. However, if you stalk someone by harassing them on the Internet or through email or telephone, this could be a federal crime.
 To be clear, just because it’s not criminal to send an email doesn’t mean you can continue to do so.
 You could be held liable for a crime that is not yet recognized as a crime.